 To get a feel for how Flytographer works in San Diego, even though I’m not technically on vacation here, I opted to have my shoot near the Scripps Pier.
 La Jolla is one of the most popular places for vacation photography anyway.

 Scripps Pier is one of the most Instagrammed spots in all of San Diego.
 Many local families take professional photos here at golden hour.
 It’s within walking distance of La Jolla Shores Hotel and the La Jolla Beach and Tennis Club.

 Ellen Browning Scripps Park/La Jolla Cove

 This is an excellent location for those staying at the Grande Colonial, La Valencia and other hotels in La Jolla Village.
-You can step on to the beach or take photos in the park on the grassy area near the famous wind-blown trees (that inspired Dr. Seuss’s truffula trees) and in the green huts that line the boardwalk.
+You can step on to the beach or take photos in the park on the grassy area near the famous wind-blown trees and in the green huts that line the boardwalk.

 Windansea Beach is (usually) a quieter, locals beach famous for surfing.
 It’s a good choice as it’s not quite as busy.
-It’s within walking distance of vacation rentals and the La Jolla Travelodge.
+It’s within walking distance of vacation rentals and The Shoal.

 See also: Where to take Photos in La Jolla

 The best place to take photos in Coronado is right in front of the Hotel Del Coronado.
 In addition to the gorgeous beach, the hotel’s iconic red roof serves as a scenic background.
 And, there is a small seawall that people commonly take photos on or near.